Ashley Lloyd

 Ashley Lloyd (billed as Ashley Luke Lloyd) (born 6 July 1991) is a British actor and dancer, who has performed in hit musical theatre shows such as Billy Elliot the Musical and Whistle Down the Wind.
 In 2012 Lloyd appeared in the new musical Loserville at the Garrick Theatre in London.
-Lloyd appeared in the Original London Cast of Dreamgirls at The Savoy Theatre and is now appearing in Saturday Night Fever at The Peacock Theatre in London.
+Lloyd appeared in the Original London Cast of Dreamgirls at The Savoy Theatre and is appeared in the west end revival of Saturday Night Fever at The Peacock Theatre in London.
 Fans of Hollyoaks might recognise Lloyd from the hit TV show playing Troy.
+Lloyd is currently appearing as Daniel in Feature Film Goodwin Island streaming on Amazon Prime.